ETICINSATechnologies/Plateforme-Formation/README.md

 **Frontend** : Angular (Typescript/Javascript framework)

-**Backend** : Symfony (PHP framework) and MySQL
+**Backend** : Symfony (PHP framework)

 ## ETIC INSA Technologies
-This project is initiated by the Information System Direction team of INSA Lyon's Junior-Enterprise.
+This project is initiated by the Computer and Information Systems team of INSA Lyon's Junior-Enterprise.

 ## Contributors & Junior-Entreprises
 **2017-18**